numbnet/icesoft/icefaces3/trunk/icefaces/ace/component/resources/icefaces.ace/wijmo/readme.txt

-ICE-8568 added hack to avoid closing a dynamic ace:submenu right away after it's displayed via a click event ICE-8515 fix for clearing out multi-column submenus on mouseleave ICE-9426 fix to prevent double submit when pressing enter
+ICE-8568 added hack to avoid closing a dynamic ace:submenu right away after it's displayed via a click event ICE-8515 fix for clearing out multi-column submenus on mouseleave ICE-9426 fix to prevent double submit when pressing enter ICE-9446 added support for a single ace:multiColumnSubmenu in ace:menu